 Preferred test for screening and monitoring of thyroid function

-Use in conjunction with TSH in cases of suspected secondary hypothyroidism
+Use in conjunction with TSH test in cases of suspected secondary hypothyroidism

 Quantitative Chemiluminescent Immunoassay